-To become a Radio Amateur custom writings you need to pass one domyhomeworks or more exams to ensure you understand the basics of how your radio works, the dangers of interfering with other radio users, how not to upset your neighbours or your parents (if you are a young person) and the rules and regulations of holding a radio transmitting licence.
+To become a Radio Amateur you need to pass one or more exams to ensure you understand the basics of how your radio works, the dangers of interfering with other radio users, how not to upset your neighbours or your parents (if you are a young person) and the rules and regulations of holding a radio transmitting licence.

 In the UK, Amateur Radio has three licence classes which successively award more operating privileges after passing each level of exam.
 You have to start at the Foundation level before progressing up the ladder but you can stop at any level you want to and there is no time limit on how long you can wait at each licence class before deciding to progress to the next level.

-The Intermediate Licence qualification takes a similar format with more emphasis on the fundamentals of radio by actually undertaking practical tasks such as soldering, building a small project and a variety of other exercises.
+The Intermediate Licence qualification takes a similar format to the Foundation with more emphasis on the fundamentals and underlying principles of radio.
 The exam is 85 minutes long and has 45 questions.
-The Intermediate Licence permits use of all Amateur bands(Excluding 472 khz and 50Mhz) and up to 50 Watts of power (where permitted).
+The Intermediate Licence permits use of all Amateur bands and up to 50 Watts of power (where permitted).

 Where to Take the Courses

-Please note: Training take place on an adhoc basis and if WARC is not running a course to meet your convenience one of Training Partners in the region may be able to accommodate you.
+Please note: Training takes place on an adhoc basis and if WARC is not running a course to meet your convenience one of Training Partners in the region may be able to accommodate you.
 Please Contact us for details.